neemzy/patchwork/README.md

 TTF fonts are copied from `app/assets/font` to `public/font` and declined in EOT and WOFF formats by gulp.

-Webfont handling is helped by Patchwork's LESS mixins :
+Webfont handling is helped by Patchwork's LESS mixins:

 ```less
 // Automatically declare the font with multiple file formats (here, /bebasneue.(ttf|eot|woff)/)